-Taken as a general measure of affordability, the decrease in median home prices in the RGS study by nearly \$19,000 (6.2%) since 2014 is a positive change.
+Taken as a general measure of affordability, the increase of 32.5% in median house price since 2015 is seen as a negative change in terms of affordability.
 This indicator uses home values from BC Assessment reported in CPI adjusted dollars to ensure comparability with past years.
+The median house price for 2016 may be reflecting a few expensive multi-million dollar sales (e.g. wineries).